 - popular music studies (Ralf von Appen)

-The structured doctoral programme “Music matters” is designed as a 3+1 year curriculum with programme specific courses complementing the work on the PhD thesis, as described in the illustration below.
+The structured doctoral programme “Music matters” is designed as a 4 year programme with specific courses complementing the work on the PhD thesis, as described in the illustration below.

 This is a possible scenario and does not (yet) reflect the actual curriculum, the courses of the programme might vary.
 Recurring modules are the colloquia and the TACs (Thesis Advisory Committee meeting).